WICG/indexed-db-observers/EXPLAINER.md

 options: {
   transaction:  false,  // Includes a readonly transaction in the observer callback, over all the object stores we're observing.
   values: false, // Includes the values of each row changed.
-  noRecords: false, // Removes all records, and just tells us when things change.
+  noRecords: false, // Removes all records ('records' is null), and just tells us when things change.
   onlyExternal: false,  // Only listen for changes from other database connections.
   operations: ['put', 'add', 'delete', 'clear'] // Filter our change operations.
 }